 Department Name/Job Location:

 Performs the task of ensuring the accuracy of registration and insurance plan/fsc information of patient accounts.
-Position obtains test and procedure authorizations, as well as physician visit referrals.
-This position requires heavy call volume to insurance companies, third party administrators, physician offices, and employers to verify eligibility, obtain referrals and authorizations, and to obtain specific benefit information pertaining to oncology visits.
+Position obtains authorizations, as well as physician visit referrals for Department of Medicine Specialist visits.
+This position requires heavy call volume to insurance companies, third party administrators, physician offices, and employers to verify eligibility, obtain referrals and authorizations.

 Work Ecommerce responses for both grouped and real time applications on daily basis.